carpentries-incubator/workflows-nextflow/learners/setup.md

 ## Training scripts

-To get the script associated with each episode you will need to donwload the scripts from the github repository.
+To get the script associated with each episode you will need to download the scripts folder from the github repository.

-Below is a series of commands to download the scripts folder.
+Below is a series of commands to download and unpack scripts folder.

 ```bash
 # get the gitrepo as a zip file